Lord Howe Island Australia Travel Guide

 Encounter endemic bird species.

 The island's designation as an UNESCO World Heritage spot in 1982 recognizes its outstanding natural values.
-This comprises its diverse flora and fauna, and its significant geological features.
+This comprises its a wide range of wildlife and vegetation, and its significant geological features.